MidnightAlex6/Data-Collection-Challenge/README.md

 ## Files

   * Resources Folder
-    - Module Chaallenge 11 instructions - step by step instructions for this homework assignment
+    - Module Challenge 11 instructions - step by step instructions for this homework assignment
     - banner.jpeg - image used for readme file

   * Starter_Code Folder